Porges/ways-to-play/src/games/cokoo/index.md

 <span lang="mnk" class="aka noun">Cokoo</span>[@MandinkaEnglish p.
 12][@IntermediateGambian p.
 23] (also written Chokō[@AncientCeylon p.
 604] or Chukoo/Chokoo[@ChokooGameVideo]) is a game from The Gambia; the name itself seems to be <a href="https://en.wikipedia.org/wiki/Mandinka_language">Mandinkan</a>.
 </p>

-Sometimes it has been referred to as “African checkers”,[@LiberianTribes fig. 100] but that name is also used to refer to other games such as those of the Mancala family.
+This game was first described in print in the early 20th century,[@AncientCeylon p.
+604] and it is still played today.[@ChokooGameVideo] Sometimes it has been referred to as “African checkers”,[@LiberianTribes fig. 100] but that name is also used to refer to other games such as those of the Mancala family.

 <!--
 (ثُكُو?) (<span lang="ff-Adlm" class="aka noun">𞤕𞤮𞤳𞤮𞥅</span>?)